check-spelling/check-spelling-docs/Looking-for-items-locally.md

 # Looking for items locally

-This is a lazy script -- which isn't aware of all the features, but for average cases:
+This is a lazy script -- which isn't aware of all the features, but for average cases it should work:
 ```sh
 files=$(
   git ls-files |